 - If we talk about financial statements, for nonprofit organizations, cash flow statements, income statements, and balance sheets are used.
 And if we think about nonprofit organizations, we use receipts & payments account, income & expenditure account, and balance sheet as well.

 - In regards to taxes, for profit organizations needs to pay taxes.
 Nonprofit organizations are exempted from paying any taxes.
 Since the profit-making organizations make profits for their own benefits, Government levy taxes on them.
 But because nonprofit organizations make profits to help the society at large, they’re given the benefit of no tax payment.

 - The culture of these two types of organizations is also quite different.
 In the case of profit-making organizations, the culture is all about deadlines, finishing projects as quickly as possible for clients, adhering to different KPIs (key performance indicators).
 On the other hand, for nonprofit organizations, the organizational culture is quite different.
 The culture values the contributions of the members and how much each member can contribute even beyond the daily schedule of work.

 - In the case of profit-making organizations, the ideal buyers are targeted.
 Otherwise, the motto of selling to the right audience will not be achieved.
 On the other hand, nonprofit organizations have a broad view of the audience.
 In most cases, people can join, contribute, become members voluntarily.

-- Profit organization is built to serve the business owners.
+- The for-profit organization is built to serve the business owners.
 The nonprofit organization is built to serve the society at large.

 - Profit organizations can be in the form of a company or a sole proprietorship or partnership company.
-Nonprofit organization can be in the form of trusts, clubs, society, committee etc.
+A nonprofit organization can be in the form of trust, clubs, society, committee, etc.